Idiom Study

 -

-Meaning: to meet someone you know when you have not planned to meet them .
-Example: We bumped into Amy when we were in town last week.
-Read more: https://www.theidioms.com/bump-into/ #bumpinto #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish… Continue reading
+Meaning: used to mean that time passes surprisingly quickly.
+Example: Time flies when you’re having fun.
+Read more: https://www.theidioms.com/time-flies/ #timeflies #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/time-flies/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -

-Meaning: to have respect, influence, trust, or importance.
-Example: His words obviously carried weight with them.
-Read more: https://www.theidioms.com/carry-weight/ #carryweight #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/carry-weight/?utm_source=dlvr.it&utm_medium=wordpress Continue reading
+Meaning: next to each other.
+Example: The children sat side by side on the sofa watching television.
+Read more: https://www.theidioms.com/side-by-side/ #sidebyside #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish #englishlanguage #englishlesson #englishclass #improveenglishhttps://www.theidioms.com/side-by-side/?utm_source=dlvr.it&utm_medium=wordpress Continue reading

 -

-Meaning: an occasion when you practise a particular activity or performance.
-Example: The day before the trial, the lawyers tried a dry run of the closing arguments.
-Read more: https://www.theidioms.com/dry-run/ #dryrun #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish… Continue reading
+Meaning: to go fast or successfully.
+Example: For the first 400 metres he was going great guns, but then he fell and that lost him the race.
+Read more: https://www.theidioms.com/go-great-guns/ #gogreatguns #idioms #englishidioms #idiomsandphrases #phrasalverbs #dailyenglish #commonphrases #sayings #slang #proverbs #englishgrammar #vocabulary #englishvocabulary #grammartips #wordoftheday #learnvocabulary #ESL #EFL #TESOL #IELTS #TOEFL #englishlearning #learnenglish #englishteacher #studyenglish… Continue reading

 -